01 of 13

 02 of 13

 Russian sage (Perovskia) is often spoken of as being a "lavender substitute"....

 The trained eye would never mistake a 4-foot tall Russian sage plant for lavender, although one of Russian sage's other common names is "Siberian lavender."
-Indeed, Russian sage is a bit hardier than lavender plants are (zones 4-9 vs. zones 5-8) and might be a better option for northern gardeners seeking a "Mediterranean" look and who haven't been able to grow lavender successfully.
+Indeed, Russian sage is a bit hardier than lavender plants are (zones 4 to 9 vs. zones 5 to 8) and might be a better option for northern gardeners seeking a "Mediterranean" look and who haven't been able to grow lavender successfully.

 03 of 13